Username4Fabian/MailResponses/README.md

 <br>

 ### ReceiveMail.java:
 The provided code is a Java class named `ReceiveMail` that is part of the `htlle.mailresponse` package.
-This class is used to receive emails from an Outlook account using the JavaMail API.
+This class is used to receive emailDummies from an Outlook account using the JavaMail API.

 The `ReceiveMail` class has two private fields, `accountEmail` and `password`, which are used to authenticate with the Outlook account.